alan-turing-institute/Palaeoanalytics/docs/installation.md

 === "Windows"

     ```powershell
-    # Check Git version
+    # Show the Git version.
     git --version

-    # If not installed, download from https://git-scm.com/
+    # If Git is not installed, get it from https://git-scm.com/
     ```

-!!! warning "Python Version"
+!!! warning "Python version"
-    PyLithics requires Python 3.8 or higher.
-If you have an older version, please upgrade before proceeding.
+    Python 3.8 or later is necessary.
+If your version is older, install a new version before you continue.

-## Step 2: Set Up a Virtual Environment
+## Step 2: Make a virtual environment

-We strongly recommend using a virtual environment to avoid conflicts with other Python packages.
+A virtual environment prevents conflicts with other Python packages.
+Use one.

 === "macOS & Linux"

     ```bash
-    # Create virtual environment
+    # Make the virtual environment
     python3 -m venv palaeo

-    # Activate virtual environment
+    # Activate the virtual environment
     source palaeo/bin/activate
     ```

 === "Windows"

     ```powershell
-    # Create virtual environment
+    # Make the virtual environment
     python -m venv palaeo

-    # Allow script execution (may require administrator privileges)
+    # Let PowerShell start scripts (administrator rights can be necessary)
     Set-ExecutionPolicy Unrestricted -Scope Process

-    # Activate virtual environment
+    # Activate the virtual environment
     .\palaeo\Scripts\activate
     ```

-!!! tip "Virtual Environment Active"
+!!! tip "Active virtual environment"
-    When your virtual environment is active, you'll see `(palaeo)` at the beginning of your command prompt.
+    When the virtual environment is active, the command prompt starts with `(palaeo)`.

-## Step 3: Clone the Repository
+## Step 3: Clone the repository

 Clone the PyLithics repository from GitHub: